-A small river in central Alaska.
-It rises in the mountains just to the west of Fairbanks and flows into the Tanana River, one of the primary tributaries of the Yukon River.
+A small river in central Alaska that rises in the mountains just to the west of Fairbanks and flows into the Tanana River, one of the primary tributaries of the Yukon.

-Tolovana (AO-64) was laid down on 5 June 1944 under a Maritime Commission contract (MC hull 730) at Sparrows Point, Md., by the Bethlehem Steel Co.; launched on 6 January 1945; sponsored by Mrs. Richard M. Bissell, Jr.; acquired by the Navy on 24 February 1945; and commissioned that same day, Lt.
-Comdr.
+Tolovana (AO-64) was laid down on 5 June 1944 under a Maritime Commission contract (M.C.
+Hull 730) at Sparrows Point, Md., by the Bethlehem Steel Co.; launched on 6 January 1945; sponsored by Mrs. Richard M. Bissell, Jr.; acquired by the Navy on 24 February 1945; and commissioned that same day, Lt.
+Cmdr.
 Carleton G. Long, USNR, in command.

-Following shakedown training in Chesapeake Bay and repairs at the Norfolk Navy Yard, Tolovana put to sea on 25 March bound ultimately for the western Pacific.
-En route, she stopped at Houston, Tex., from 30 March to 2 April; loaded diesel oil; and continued on her way.
+Following shakedown training in Chesapeake Bay and repairs at the Norfolk Navy Yard, Portsmouth, Va., Tolovana put to sea on 25 March 1945 bound ultimately for the western Pacific.
+En route, she stopped at Houston, Texas, from 30 March to 2 April, loaded diesel oil; and continued on her way.
 The oiler transited the Panama Canal on 6 April and, after further repairs at Balboa, resumed her voyage west.
-On 23 April, she reached Pearl Harbor and reported for duty with the Service Force, Pacific Fleet.
+On 23 April, she reached Pearl Harbor, Territory of Hawaii, and reported for duty with the Service Force, Pacific Fleet.
 After completing voyage repairs and loading aviation gasoline, Tolovana stood out of Pearl Harbor on 28 April.
 On 9 May, she entered the lagoon at Ulithi Atoll in the Western Carolines and reported for duty with Service Squadron 10.
 Three days later, she returned to sea bound via Kossol Roads in the Palaus to Leyte Gulf.
 Tolovana discharged the aviation gasoline portion of her cargo at Kossol Roads on 14 and 15 May and transferred her diesel oil to gasoline oilers at San Pedro Bay, Leyte, between 17 and 31 May.

 When the war ended in mid-August, Tolovana was at Okinawa.
 During the immediate postwar period, she continued to make the Okinawa-Ulithi gasoline shuttle in support of occupation forces.
-Later that fall, she widened her sphere of operations to include such ports as Jinsen, Korea; and Ybkosuka, Japan.
-In May 1946, she moved to the Marshall Islands to support Operation "Crossroads," the atomic bomb tests conducted at Bikini Atoll.
+Later that fall, she widened her sphere of operations to include such ports as Jinsen [Inchon], Korea; and Yokosuka, Japan.
+In May 1946, she moved to the Marshall Islands to support Operation Crossroads, the atomic bomb tests conducted at Bikini Atoll.
 She remained in that area until 17 June when she headed back to the United States.
 Tolovana reached Long Beach, Calif., on 6 July and entered the naval shipyard for her first overhaul since commissioning.

-After another relatively routine assignment with the 7th Fleet between October 1962 and April 1963, Tolovana entered a decade in which her service mirrored the increasingly more direct involvement of United States forces in the conflict in Vietnam.
+After another relatively routine assignment with the Seventh Fleet between October 1962 and April 1963, Tolovana entered a decade in which her service mirrored the increasingly more direct involvement of U.S. forces in the conflict in Vietnam.
 During that period, she made eight deployments to the western Pacific; and, on each, her crew members qualified for combat campaign ribbons.
 During the first of this series of tours, American presence remained small, and Tolovana spent comparatively little time in support of the operations there.
 However, by the time of her next cruise to the western Pacific, July to November 1965, America’s buildup had begun in earnest.
 From that point on, she concentrated upon replenishing ships in the combat zone, returning briefly to Subic Bay in the Philippines or to Yokosuka or Sasebo in Japan to refill her tanks.
-The fact that Tolovana never came under enemy fire did not diminish her effectiveness.
-She contributed to the success of underway replenishment operations, pioneered by the Navy during World War II, which, in turn, enabled American warships to remain in action for extended periods of time and bring the full weight of their naval might to bear on the struggle.
+She contributed to the success of underway replenishment operations, pioneered by the Navy during World War II, which, in turn, enabled U.S. warships to remain in action for extended periods of time and bring the full weight of their naval might to bear on the struggle.

 On the other hand, there were breaks in the routine.
 She called at various liberty ports in the Far East such as Hong Kong; Bangkok, Thailand; Yokosuka and Sasebo in Japan; and Kaohsiung, Taiwan.
 During the 1967 and 1968 deployment, she was ordered north to provide logistics support for ships which answered the call of Pueblo (AGER-2), captured on the high seas in violation of international law by forces of the North Korean Navy.
 However, the major change in routine came between the deployments when she returned to the west coast for upkeep, training, repairs, and periodic overhauls.

-Her eighth and last wartime deployment came in September 1972, and she was still in the western Pacific in January 1973 when American involvement drew to a close.
+Her eighth and last wartime deployment came in September 1972, and she was still in the western Pacific in January 1973 when U.S. involvement drew to a close.
 The oiler remained in the Far East until the following May and then departed Subic Bay to return to Long Beach where she arrived on the 24th.
-After three months in port at Long Beach, Tolovana resumed local operations in the southern California operating area until July 1974 when she stood out of San Diego for the last western Pacific cruise of her career.
+After three months in port at Long Beach, Tolovana resumed local operations in the southern California operating area until July 1974 when she stood out of San Diego for the western Pacific.
 That assignment continued until January 1975 at which time she returned to San Diego.
 Between 31 March and 1 April, the veteran oiler made the transit from San Diego to Mare Island Naval Shipyard.
-On 15 April 1975, Tolovana was decommissioned, and her name was struck from the Navy list that same day.
+On 15 April 1975, Tolovana was decommissioned, and her name was stricken from the Naval Vessel Register that same day.

-Tolovana (AO-64) earned one battle star during World War II service, for her participation in the assault and occupation of Okinawa Gunto (11-30 June 1945), two battle stars for the Korean conflict, and 12 battle stars and the Navy Unit Commendation and 12 battle stars for service in the Vietnam War.
+Tolovana (AO-64) earned one battle star for her World War II service, for her participation in the assault and occupation of Okinawa Gunto (11-30 June 1945), two battle stars for the Korean conflict, and the Navy Unit Commendation and 12 battle stars for service in the Vietnam War.